Australian College of Applied Psychology Info Session

 JMC Academy Open Day

 Are you still undecided about how you want to spend the next one to two years of your study time?
 Do you want a preview of what your years after school might hold?
 Then this is your opportunity to get to know JMC Academy.
-On the day you will take a campus tour, undertake a focused overview on your course of interest, speak first-hand with current students, scholarship winners and the Heads of JMC Academy's Music, Audio, Animation, Game Design, Film and Television, Digital Design and Entertainment Business Management departments.
-You'll also be able to view student work, listen to bands, view student films and even see live audio and film production in action.
+Established in 1982, the Academy was founded to meet the demand for qualified professionals in the entertainment technology industry.
+After 35 years of education, JMC Academy remains Australia’s leading creative industries institution, offering degrees, diplomas & foundation certificates in Animation, Audio Engineering & Sound Production, Contemporary Music & Performance, Digital Design, Entertainment Business Management, Film & Television Production, Game Development & Songwriting.
+On the open day you will take a campus tour, undertake a focused overview on your course of interest, speak first-hand with current students, scholarship winners and the Heads of JMC Academy's Music, Audio, Animation, Game Design, Film & Television, Digital Design & Entertainment Business Management departments.
+You'll also be able to view student work, listen to bands, view student films and even see live audio & film production in action.

 Where: JMC Academy, 75 Grey Street, South Brisbane

 For more information & to register go to www.jmcacademy.edu.au/events/open-days.

 Looking at a career in Fashion?